mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-07-29-hipster-parade-portrait.md

 ---
-layout: work
+layout: media
 title: "A gaggle of big headed hipsters"
-description: "PaperFaces portrait of some random hipsters drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of some random hipsters drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-hipsters-lg.jpg
   thumb: paperfaces-hipsters-150.jpg